ShadowMitia/algorithm-archive/contents/approximate_counting/approximate_counting.md

 Well, we could start counting with our fingers as trits where 0 is closed, 1 is half-up, and 2 is fully up.
 There are actually a huge variety of different ways we could move our hands about to count in odd ways, but we are interested in a more concrete problem: how high can we count with only 10 bits?

-This is almost exactly the problem that Morris encountered in Bell Labs around 1977 {{"morris1978counting" | cite }}.
+This is almost exactly the problem that Morris encountered in Bell Labs around 1977 {{#cite morris1978counting}}.
 There, he was given an 8-bit register and asked to count much higher than \\( 2^8 - 1= 255 \\).
 His solution was to invent a new method known as the approximate counting algorithm.
 With this method, he could count to about \\( 130,000 \\) with a relatively low error (standard deviation, \\( \sigma \approx 17,000 \\)).